Planting a fruit tree

 - Finish by tying the tree to the stake with a specialist rubber tree tie.
 You'll find these in our garden centre: they work in a figure-eight between tree and stake to prevent rubbing and allow the tree trunk to expand.

-Please ask the staff in our garden centre in Chislehurst, Newchurch, Canterbury and Welling for more information and advice about planting fruit trees.
+Please ask the staff in our garden centre in Chislehurst, Newchurch, Canterbury, Welling and New Malden for more information and advice about planting fruit trees.